 Born and raised in Sacramento, California, Sarah grew up exploring the Sierra Nevada Mountains.
 She earned a bachelor’s degree in Wildlife, Fish and Conservation Biology from the UC, Davis and a Masters Degree in Environmental Science and Policy from Northern Arizona University.
-Before coming to TNC she worked as a biologist for the Arizona Game and Fish Department monitoring endangered fish on the Colorado River and as an environmental consulted completing regulatory compliance documents for land management and infrastructure projects throughout the Southwest.
+Before coming to TNC she worked as a biologist for the Arizona Game and Fish Department monitoring endangered fish on the Colorado River and as an environmental consultant completed regulatory compliance documents for land management and infrastructure projects throughout the Southwest.
 Sarah is currently working to redefine how natural systems and urban communities interact here in New Mexico.

 Title: Building Communities One Tree at a Time